tomatophu/simple-3d-renderer/README.md

 Use `<r>` to reset direction, and `<Meta-r>` to reset position and direction.

 ## Compatibility
-This renderer was written in Python 3.13, and may not run with older versions
+This renderer was written in Python 3.13, and may not run with older versions.

 ## License
 simple-3d-renderer is licensed under the WTFPL.